Wouldn’t it be great to be able to watch local tv without paying for cable?

 It’s important to note that each app works a bit differently.
 The CBS app allows viewers to see full episodes of their favorite CBS shows on-demand the day after they air.

-However, if you want access to live streaming or to their full archives, you’ll have to pay for their CBS All Access package which I talked about earlier.
-As I mentioned, CBS All Access has packages starting at $5.99 per month.
+However, if you want access to live streaming or to their full archives, you’ll have to pay for their Paramount+ package which I talked about earlier.

 The ABC App